artsy/meta/meta/open_standup.md

 **Note**: We document our standup process to the degree that _anyone_ on our team can run the standup because we believe that _everyone_ should run at least one meeting.
 These standups are important for team cohesion and cross-team knowledge sharing; they are an organization-wide responsibility and every engineer should participate.

-### Before a standup
+### Ten minutes before a standup

-* Someone `@here`s the dev channel with a link and where the meeting is in the NYC office
+* The person handling the talking parts `@here`s the dev channel.
+Include where the meeting is in the NYC office (usually the Classroom).
-* Someone reminds the project leads in #dev to prepare their tweet-sized updates, something like this:
+* The same person reminds the project leads in #dev to prepare their tweet-sized updates, something like this:

 > friendly reminder: we’re doing tweet-sized updates from project leads during open standup so have yours ready! /cc @list @of @leads